MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Getting Started with ATProtoKit.md

 ### View Your Own Posts

-To view your own posts, you can use ``ATProtoKit/ATProtoKit/getAuthorFeed(by:limit:cursor:postFilter:shouldIncludePins:)`` and use ``UserSession/handle`` in the first argument:
+To view your own posts, use ``/ATProtoKit/ATProtoKit/getAuthorFeed(by:limit:cursor:postFilter:shouldIncludePins:labelersValue:)`` and pass ``UserSession/handle`` as the first argument:

 ```swift
 do {